-Living in Italy: Best Places to live in Lombardy
+Living in Italy: Best Places to Live in Lombardy

 The Lombardy region is located in the northern part of Italy and is a popular destination for tourists for its museums and impressive architecture.
 If you are planning on living in Italy, Lombardy has many towns that offer great value and lifestyle options.
 We have compiled a list of the best places to live in Lombardy.